Skip to main content

 For most use-cases, we recommend the mf router as we have evaluated it to be very strong and lightweight.

-When making a request to the server, clients should specify which router and what cost threshold to use for each request using the model field in the following format router-[ROUTER NAME]-[THRESHOLD].
-For instance, using a model of router-mf-0.5 specifies that the request should be routed using the mf router with a cost threshold of 0.5.
+When making a request to the server, clients specify the router and cost threshold to use for each request using the model field in the following format router-[ROUTER NAME]-[THRESHOLD].
+For instance, using a model of router-mf-0.5 specifies that the request should be routed using the mf router with a threshold of 0.5.

 Threshold Calibration

-The range of meaningful thresholds can vary significantly depending on the router used and the query distribution.
-Therefore, we recommend calibrating the thresholds based on a sample of your query distribution, as well as the percentage of queries you'd like to route to the stronger model or weaker model.
+The threshold used for routing controls the cost-quality tradeoff.
+The range of meaningful thresholds varies depending on the type of router and the queries you receive.
+Therefore, we recommend calibrating thresholds using a sample of your incoming queries, as well as the % of queries you'd like to route to the stronger model.

-Out of the box, we support calibrating thresholds based on a publicly-available Chatbot Arena dataset.
-For example, to calibrate the threshold for the matrix factorization router such that 20% of calls are routed to the stronger model:
+By default, we support calibrating thresholds based on the public Chatbot Arena dataset.
+For example, to calibrate the threshold for the mf router such that 50% of calls are routed to the stronger model:

-This means that the threshold should be set to 0.1881 for the mf router such that approximately 20% of calls are routed to the strong model i.e. using a model field of router-mf-0.1881.
-Note that because we are calibrating the threshold based on an existing the dataset, the number of calls routed to the stronger or weaker model will differ in practice based on the actual queries received by the server.
+This means that the threshold should be set to 0.1881 for the mf router so that approximately 50% of calls are routed to the strong model i.e. using a model field of router-mf-0.1159.

 Evaluation

-RouteLLM also includes a evaluation framework to measure the performance of different routing strategies on specific benchmarks.
-We currently support the following benchmarks: MMLU, GSM8K, and MT Bench.
+RouteLLM also includes a evaluation framework to measure the performance of different routing strategies on benchmarks.

 To evaluate a router on a benchmark, you can use the following command: